-Coming into the 1942 season, IU hadn’t won more than five games since 1910.
+Coming into the 1942 season, IU hadn’t won more than five games in a year since 1910.
 Head coach Bo McMillin was .500 or better in his first four years in Bloomington from 1934 to 1937, but the program struggled for the next four years and didn’t finish better than sixth place in the Big Ten during those latter four seasons.

 But things were changing as more talent started to arrive in Bloomington